When it comes to DNG and RAW files, the biggest question is what are they and how can we use them? Read our article below to find out.

 A JPEG is a compressed file, so it doesn’t give you the highest quality available.
 It has already been processed and edited by the camera’s software.

 RAW files are just that; it’s RAW.
 These images have not yet been processed.
-This means these files could be up to six times larger in MB than a JPEG.
+This means the file size of an original raw file could be up to six times larger in MB than a JPEG.

 This might not be a problem unless you have a 16GB or larger card.